spack/spack/lib/spack/docs/packaging_guide.rst

 Build System Configuration Support
 ----------------------------------

-Imagine a developer creating a CMake-based (or Autotools) project in a local directory, which depends on libraries A-Z.  Once Spack has installed those dependencies, one would like to run ``cmake`` with appropriate command line and environment so CMake can find them.
+Imagine a developer creating a CMake or Autotools-based project in a local directory, which depends on libraries A-Z.  Once Spack has installed those dependencies, one would like to run ``cmake`` with appropriate command line and environment so CMake can find them.
 The ``spack